FRodrigues42/wrecking-pila/README.md

 This is a simple mod that adds decisions and events to:

-- remove all buildings of a type for your country
+- remove all buildings of a type for your country cores and territories
 - remove all buildings of a type for your ai subjects
 - exploit the taxes of all the available provinces having the choice between core and territorial provinces